-The CRC will retain records of all reports and complaints, regardless of whether the matter is resolved by means of Initial Assessment, Informal Resolution or Formal Resolution.
-Complaints resolved by means of an Initial Assessment or Informal Resolution are not part of a student's conduct file or academic record.

-Affirmative findings of responsibility in matters resolved through Formal Resolution are part of a student's conduct record.
-Such records shall be used in reviewing any further conduct, or developing sanctions, and shall remain a part of a student's conduct record.

-In addition to records kept by the CRC, the conduct files of students who have been suspended or expelled from the College are maintained in the Dean of Students Office indefinitely.
+The Title IX Coordinator will retain records of all reports and complaints, regardless of whether the matter is resolved by means of Initial Assessment, Adaptable Resolution or Disciplinary Resolution.
+Complaints resolved by means of an Initial Assessment or Adaptable Resolution are not part of a student's conduct file or academic record.
+Affirmative findings of responsibility in matters resolved through Disciplinary Resolution are part of a student's conduct record.
+Such records will be used in reviewing any further conduct, or developing sanctions, and will remain a part of a student's conduct record.
+In addition to records kept by the Title IX Coordinator, the conduct files of students who have been suspended or expelled from the College are maintained in the Dean of Students Office indefinitely.
 Conduct files of students who have not been suspended or expelled are maintained in the Dean of Students Office for no fewer than seven years from the date of the incident.
-Further questions about record retention should be directed to the Title IX Office.
+Further questions should be directed to the Title IX Office.